Synthetixio/SIPs/content/sccp/sccp-266.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-- Change the `mintFeeRate` on the DAI wrappr to 10 bp, from 25 bp.
+Lower  the `mintFeeRate` on the DAI wrappr to 10 bp, from 25 bp.

 ## Abstract